 Bonds help add diversity to your portfolio and control risk.
 But they can be complicated.
-We can help you understand the basics and make bonds work for you.
+Bond ratings can help you decide whether to make an investment or not.
+We can help you understand the basics of bond ratings and make bonds work for you.

 When buying bonds, it's tempting to look for the highest available yields.
-But yield figures can be misleading unless you also take into account the quality of the bond itself.
-If there's any doubt about the ability of the bond issuer to pay off on time, high yield could be poor compensation for the risk.
+But yield figures can be misleading.
+You also need take into account the quality of the bond itself.
+If there's any doubt about the ability of the bond issuer to pay on time, high yield could be poor compensation for the risk.
 In general, small investors should stick with high-quality bonds.
-But what is high quality?
-And how high is high enough?

 At the top of the safety scale are U.S. government bonds.
 The government, after all, is the only borrower on the market that can print money to pay its debts, if necessary.

-Below that lofty level lies a vast array of securities issued by U.S. agencies, corporations and local governmental units.
+Securities issued by U.S. agencies, corporations and local governmental units have returns and a higher risk profile.
 There you will find bonds ranging in quality from those that are nearly as solid as U.S. government issues to those close to or already in default.

-The investment grades include bonds ordinarily bought by individuals and institutional investors seeking stable income and safety.
+The investment grades include bonds ordinarily bought by individuals and institutional investors seeking a steady stream of income and safety.
 BBB/Baa is the lowest rating that qualifies for commercial bank investments.
 It's a borderline group for which, in Standard & Poor's words, adverse economic conditions or changing circumstances are more likely to lead to a weakened capacity to pay interest and repay principal than for bonds in higher-rated categories.